 IAIA's Learning Lab provides free individual and group tutoring on a drop-in and appointment basis for current IAIA students.
 The Lab offers professional Math Specialists (tutors) and Writing Specialists (tutors).
-Additionally, the Lab offer peer Tech Tutors for computer support.
+Additionally, the Lab offers peer Tech Tutors for computer support.

 The Lab also offers a wide variety of workshops on scholarship essay writing, critical thinking, time management, MLA citation format, and other topics.
 Some instructors offer extra credit for attending workshops or meeting with a Learning Specialist; students should check with individual instructors for details on their policies.
+To make an appointment please stop by the Learning Lab or use the online reservation system at www.iaia.edu/learning-lab.